Paul rallies Thunder over Mavs for 3rd straight win

 But then Oklahoma City reeled off a 14-2 run -- fueled in large part by Paul -- to end the game.
 The win was the third in a row and seventh in the last eight games for the Thunder.

 Two players who were questionable going into the day -- Gallinari and Dennis Schroder -- led the Thunder with 20 points each.
-Gallinari returned for the Thunder after missing four games with ankle soreness.
-Schroder missed Sunday's game with ankle soreness.
+Gallinari returned after missing four games due to ankle soreness.
+Schroder missed Sunday's game because of ankle soreness.

-Doncic scored 35 points to lead all scorers but struggled from behind the arc, going just 3 of 16 on 3-pointers.
+Doncic scored 35 points to lead all scorers but struggled from behind the arc, going just 3 of 16 on 3-point attempts.
 He was 9 of 13 from inside the arc.
-Doncic also added 10 rebounds and seven assists.
+Doncic added 10 rebounds and seven assists.
 Doncic dominated at the start, scoring 17 first-quarter points to help the Mavericks build a 12-point lead 12 minutes into the game.

 The Thunder closed the first half with a 10-2 run to cut the deficit to one going into the half.
-Three Oklahoma City players had double-doubles.
-Shai Gilgeous-Alexander had 19 points and 10 rebounds, Nerlens Noel had 12 points and 12 rebounds and Adams had 10 points and 11 rebounds.
+Three Oklahoma City players produced double-doubles.
+Shai Gilgeous-Alexander had 19 points and 10 rebounds, Nerlens Noel had 12 points and 12 rebounds, and Adams had 10 points and 11 rebounds.

 The loss was the second in a row for the Mavericks, who were without Kristaps Porzingis for just the second time this season.
 He was a late scratch due to right knee soreness.
-The Mavericks were also without Tim Hardaway Jr., who missed the game after suffering a hamstring injury early in Sunday's loss at the Los Angeles Lakers.
+The Mavericks were also without Tim Hardaway Jr., who missed the game after sustaining a hamstring injury early in a Sunday road loss to the Los Angeles Lakers.

 Oklahoma City's Hamidou Diallo played for the first time since Nov.
-22. He missed the last 17 games with a hyperextended elbow.
+22. He missed 17 games due to a hyperextended right elbow.
 Diallo played 19 minutes and scored four points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)